 If you’re looking for a nice set of speakers and don’t want to break the bank, look here.
 They aren’t ultra high-end speakers, but they are great for newbies and veterans alike.
 Oh, and you don’t have to buy a sub, which is great.

 The most direct comparison to the XL7F’s would be these bad boys.
 Klipsch has quite the name in the world of audio and these speakers show why that is.
 Coming from their reference speakers, these speakers sing.

 The 90×90 Tractrix horn reproduces high frequencies that sound beautiful.
 The waveguide disperses it evenly, giving everyone in the room a great experience.

 Plus, they’re probably some of the best looking speakers out there.
 Klipsch’s signature copper spun woofers are elegant and gorgeous.
 These are a great alternative sitting right around the same price.

 If you’re looking to go more expensive, then it’s hard to go with these speakers.
 Polk Audio makes some amazing speakers and this one is no exception to that rule.
 These speakers are really the point where the price increase is justified over the XL7F’s.

-The only issue for me are the looks.
-The speakers come in both black and cherry, but they aren’t stunning the the Fluance or klipsch speakers.
+The only issue for me is the looks.
+The speakers come in both black and cherry, but they aren’t stunning the Fluance or Klipsch speakers.